Obama's olive branch to Iran turned into sanctions hammer

 The White House insists that the United States is not pursuing a strategy of seeking "regime change."

 "We are absolutely not," Rhodes said.
-"It's very much the policy of the United States to change Iran's behaviour through our sanctions and through isolation, not to change the Iranian regime."
+"It's very much the policy of the United States to change Iran's behavior through our sanctions and through isolation, not to change the Iranian regime."

 Obama remains open to talks with Iran, aides say.
 But after years of disappointment, with a U.S. election looming, and with Congress and allies like Israel lobbying him to stand tough, Washington sees the next move as Tehran's, officials and European diplomats say.